Convolution

 | multidimensional array

-A collapsed signal, as a scalar, vector, matrix or multidimensional array.
+A collapsed signal, in the form of a scalar, vector, matrix, or multidimensional array.

 Data types: Float64